 The increase in the size

-• Due to good milk yield Texel sheep and racial ability for rapid growth, lambs may acquire, on average, 250 grams per day.
-At weaning (at 12 weeks), the average weight of the lambs was 25 kg, and their final weight at slaughter (to 24 weeks) was 44 kg in average.
-Texel lambs are strong and active, was born in order to survive.
-It is very high survival rate of the ultrasound examination further.
-They are more tolerant to internal parasites of other races.
+• Due to good milk yield Texel sheep and the racial ability for rapid growth, lambs may acquire, on average, 250 grams per day.
+At weaning (at 12 weeks), the average weight of the lambs was 25 kg, and their final weight at slaughter (to 24 weeks) was 44 kg on average.
+Texel lambs are strong and active, were born in order to survive.
+It is the very high survival rate of the ultrasound examination further.
+They are more tolerant of internal parasites of other races.
 They are very durable and flexible in extreme climatic conditions and skimpy lambs are very intelligent and friendly.
 They are very muscular at an early age.
 Larger proportions can inherit from their mothers, with early rejection.
-Front and rear legs have no wool, like socks.
+The front and rear legs have no wool, like socks.

 Tekselov quality of meat that you can try

-• Stress on top quality portions of carcass (back, leg)
+• Stress on top quality portions of the carcass (back, leg)

 • Less waste at processing

 • Tender meat of good texture